 What makes CCA different?

 CCA is a family service organization with expertise in education.
 Families partner with CCA to meet their children's unique needs.
 CCA works with parents to develop a personalized plan that meets those needs based on a conversation with the whole family.

 Can I enroll more than one student at CCA?

 Yes, enrollment is open to any student in your household in grades K-12.
 Enrollment is open to all Pennsylvania residents.

 Why does CCA need immunization and academic records for enrollment?

-As a public school in the state of Pennsylvania, CCA must comply with the same regulations as any other public school.
+As a public school in Pennsylvania, CCA must comply with the same regulations as any other public school.

-When should I withdraw my student from his/her current school?
+When should I withdraw my student from his or her current school?

 Students should not be withdrawn from their current school until they are enrolled in CCA.
 When the enrollment process is complete, CCA will notify the student’s district of the change.